Colorado Avalanche: 1995–96 Stanley Cup champions

-The Avalanche sent 10 players representing seven countries, as well as head coach Marc Crawford representing Canada, to the 1998 Winter Olympics ice hockey tournament in Nagano, Japan.
-Milan Hejduk won the gold medal with Czech Republic, Alexei Gusarov and Valeri Kamensky won the silver medal with Russia, and Jari Kurri won bronze with Finland.
+The Avalanche sent nine players representing seven countries, as well as head coach Marc Crawford representing Canada, to the 1998 Winter Olympics in Nagano, Japan.
+Alexei Gusarov and Valeri Kamensky won the silver medal with Russia, and Jari Kurri won bronze with Finland.

 In the following season, Colorado won the Pacific Division with a 39–26–17 record for 95 points.
-The team lost in the Western Conference Quarterfinals against the Edmonton Oilers in seven games, having led the series 3–1.
+The team lost in the conference quarterfinals against the Edmonton Oilers in seven games, having led the series 3–1.
 Peter Forsberg was the NHL's second-highest scorer in the regular season with 91 points (25 goals and 66 assists) and was elected for the NHL's First All-Star Team.
 After the end of the season, head coach Marc Crawford rejected the team's offer of a two-year contract.
 Bob Hartley was hired to the head coach position in June 1998.

 In 1998–99, with the addition of the Nashville Predators, the NHL realigned their divisions, moving the Avalanche to the new Northwest Division.
 Despite a slow 2–6–1 start, Colorado finished with a 44–28–10 record for 98 points, won the Division and finished second in the Western Conference.
 Between January 10 and February 7, the Avalanche had their longest ever winning streak with 12 games.
 Following the Columbine High School massacre, Colorado postponed their first two playoff games to a later date; they would wear patches in honor of the Columbine victims on their jerseys during the playoffs.
 The series was altered to a 2–3–2 format as a result of the tragedy.
-After defeating both the San Jose Sharks and the Detroit Red Wings in six games in the first two rounds, Colorado met the Presidents' Trophy-winning Dallas Stars in the Conference Finals, where they lost in seven games.
+After defeating both the San Jose Sharks and the Detroit Red Wings in six games in the first two rounds, Colorado met the Presidents' Trophy-winning Dallas Stars in the conference finals, where they lost in seven games.
 Forsberg, the playoffs' leading scorer with 24 points (8 goals and 16 assists), was again elected to the NHL's First All-Star team, and Chris Drury won the Calder Memorial Trophy for the best rookie of the season.
 Both Drury and Hejduk were elected to the NHL All-Rookie Team at the end of the season.